lamberta/devkit-doc/api/event.md

 Each input type is identified by a unique ID, for example, the mouse will have the same identifier.
-For multi-touch input, there will be a distinct ID for each finger throughoout the drag.
+For multi-touch input, there will be a distinct ID for each finger throughout a complete input event cycle (such as moving several fingers across a device at the same time).
+This way you can effectively manage multi-touch events which occur (for actions such as multi-touch gestures, ie. pinching, multi-finger swiping, etc).

 ### event.type
+1. `{enum}`

+An enum representing the type of event this is (0 - 4) represented by:
+`'START', 'MOVE', 'SELECT', 'SCROLL', 'CLEAR'`

+### event.point
-1. `{string}`
+1. `{Point}`

-Input event type.
+Needs Explanation

 ### event.srcPoint
 1. `{Point}`

-Object containing `x` and `y` coordinates of the event.
+Needs Explanation

 ### event.root
 1. `{View|null}`

 Top view where event is dispatched (the tree root).
+When the input event is bubbled up, this is where the bubbling ends.

 ### event.target
 1. `{View|null}`

 Bottom view where the event occurred.
+This should be the view which the handler is being registered on.

 ### event.when
 1. `{number}`

-Total elapsed number of dt's accumulated since the beginning of the application start.
+Elapsed time (in milliseconds) from when the app started.

 ### event.depth
 1. `{number} = 0`